OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-70-en.md

 ## Afterthought

 XiangShan Open Source Processor is under agile development, new features and new optimisations are continuously added, we will regularly synchronise our open source progress through the XiangShan biweekly column.
 Thank you for your attention, and welcome to communicate with us in the background!

-In the late stage of XiangShan Kunminghu architecture development, XiangShan's performance will be announced once a month.
-Please look forward to it.

 ## Related links